distributed-assertions/distributed-assertions.github.io/docs/index.md

 theorems, corollaries, etc.---that is cryptographically signed by its originator.

-The philosophy and beginnings of DAMF is explained in this technical report:
+The philosophy and beginnings of DAMF are explained in this technical report:

 > Farah Al Wardani, Kaustuv Chaudhuri, and Dale Miller (2023). _[Distributing
 > and trusting proof checking: a preliminary report][alwardani22hal]_.